-There’s a lot of fun to be had in Atlantic City.
-There’s also a lot of trouble.
-Temptations are everywhere and most people can handle it, but some people can’t and end up with criminal charges.
+There’s a lot of fun in Atlantic City, but there’s also a lot of trouble.
+There’s temptation everywhere and most people can handle it, but some people can’t and end up with criminal charges.

-If you’re planning on going to Atlantic City, there will be plenty to do and see.
-But there are many things that you should avoid at all costs.
+If you’re planning on going to Atlantic City, there’ll be plenty to do and see.
+But these seven casino crimes will land you in jail:

-3) Gambling under the age of 21.
-It’s also illegal to set foot on a casino gaming floor if you’re under 21.
+- Gambling under the age of 21.
+It’s also illegal to set foot on a casino’s gaming floor if you’re 21.

 Most casino crimes are felony-level offenses.
-This means that if you are convicted, you could be looking at serious prison time, as well as a permanent criminal record.
+This means if you’re convicted, you could be looking at serious prison time and a permanent criminal record.
 If you find yourself charged with any of these seven crimes, you need the help of an experienced criminal defense lawyer.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.